 • we can then ask the prover to open the next layer's polynomial at that point and verify that it matches

-1 skipping with ω4 the generator of the 4-th roots of unity (such that ω42=1):
+The FRI formula with 1 layer skipped with ω4 the generator of the 4-th roots of unity (such that ω42=1):

 • pi+1(v2)=pi(v)+pi(v)2+ζi·pi(v)pi(v)2v